 The aim of Rosie's PhD, 'Physical activity prescription to improve mental and physical health in people with vision loss' is to develop and examine the feasibility and effectiveness of an exercise prescription programme for people with vision loss.
 Supervisors: Allen, Smith, Freiden.

 Christopher's PhD aims to establish an appropriate and optimal methodology to assess Lid-wiper epitheliopathy (LWE), test the validity of a proposed new scale of LWE, and determine any time-related changes in the lid wiper with contact lens wear and contact lens discontinuation.
 Supervisors: Vianya-Estopa, Norgett, Allen.

-Currently we are recruiting we are recruiting children with myopia for CHAMP-UK: a multi-centre trial (Queen’s University, Belfast, Glasgow Caledonian University and Moorfields Eye Hospital) funded by NIHR EME comparing low dose atropine eye-drops (0.01%) with placebo.
+Currently we are recruiting children with myopia for CHAMP-UK: a multi-centre trial (Queen’s University, Belfast, Glasgow Caledonian University and Moorfields Eye Hospital) funded by NIHR EME comparing low dose atropine eye-drops (0.01%) with placebo.
 Allocation is 2:1.